 After entering a location, click the Enter more location details link to add more information.
 This additional context will be included on the event page, below the event address.

 - If Google Maps doesn't understand your location, you can enter it manually instead.
-Just click the Enter address manually link.
+Just click the Enter address manually option.

 Event Host Tools